pnmtjonahen/sturdy-octo-tribble/README.md

 http://jenkins:8080/gogs-webhook/?job={job_name}
 ```

-From a Gogs point of view jenkins is not on localhost:18080 but on the same docker network on host name jenkins with port 8080.
+From a Gogs point of view Jenkins is not on localhost:18080 but on the same docker network on host name jenkins with port 8080.

-No if you push changed to the gogs repo (or when you use)
+If you push changed to the Gogs repo (or when you use)

 ## SonarQube